nodejs/node/test/common/README.md

 Logs '1..0 # Skipped: ' + `msg` and exits with exit code `0`.

+### skipIfInspectorDisabled()

+Skip the rest of the tests in the current file when the Inspector was disabled at compile time.

+### skipIf32Bits()

+Skip the rest of the tests in the current file when the Node.js executable was compiled with a pointer size smaller than 64 bits.

 ### spawnPwd(options)
 * `options` [&lt;Object>]
 * return [&lt;Object>]